natoriamilligan/app-deployment/steps.md

 * Amazon ECS
 * Amazon ECR
+* Amazon IAM
+* Github Actions
+* CMD
+* Docker

 ## What I Learned
 - How to use Route 53 DNS service for an existing domain
 - How to create alias records in Route 53 to access AWS resources
 - How to create an SSL certificate with AWS Certificate Manager and attach it to a CloudFront Distribution
 - How to create cache invalidations
-- AWS ECR and how to push and image via the CLI
+- AWS ECR and how to push an image via the CLI
+- How to automate deployment with Github Actions